AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-5.md

   )
 ```

-Let’s see how this maps to modules in Node.js
+Let’s see how this maps to modules in Nodejs

 ```jsx
 function() {